 - It's highly recommended, but not required, to play with a mouse and laptop/desktop.
 We don't think the game will work well on a touchpad, but we'd like to hear about your experiences if you try it.

-Hints for common problems
+Hints for common startup problems

-- Created account, but unable to log in: check the email you registered your account with.
+Check the email you registered your account with.
 You should have received an activation link.
 Click the activation link to activate your account and log in.